 There are many different risk factors for SIBO such as gastroenteritis which damages the Migrating Motor Complex, altered anatomical features (eg. ileocecal valve dysfunction, endometriosis), and physiological disturbances such as low levels of digestive secretions - stomach acid, pancreatic enzymes and/or bile.
 Medications can also trigger SIBO – I have seen many cases of SIBO that were caused by the overuse of Proton Pump Inhibitors for GERD and gastritis.

 Different types of SIBO exist and some people can have more than one.
-Hydrogen SIBO, Methane SIBO and Hydrogen Sulfide SIBO are the three currently known types - unfortunately there is no publicly-available test for the third type, although it is supposed to be in the pipeline for the next year or so.
+Hydrogen SIBO, Methane SIBO and Hydrogen Sulfide SIBO are the three currently known types - unfortunately, testing for the latter is not widely available for most people.
 All of these types of SIBO have a common feature of elevated hydrogen production which can effectively fuel the other two types, due to conversion of hydrogen to methane or hydrogen sulfide.
 This is dependent on exactly which species have overgrown.
-It means that all types of SIBO

 SIBO often co-occurs with SIFO, which is Small Intestinal Fungal Overgrowth.
 It presents with many of the same symptoms as SIBO and is currently best assessed with a Great Plains Lab Organic Acids test which reports on fungal markers found in the urine.
-SIFO can occur if an individual has had multiple rounds of antibiotics any time in the past, which is quite a common scenario.
+SIFO can occur if an individual has had multiple rounds of antibiotics any time in the past, or if their immune function is impaired, which is quite a common scenario.

 Each case of SIBO is different because there are so many variables that influence digestive function.
 Typical symptoms of SIBO can include: bloating, belching, diarrhoea, constipation, reflux and abdominal pain.
 It’s believed that SIBO is one of the main causes of IBS (Irritable Bowel Syndrome).
 These symptoms can change day to day in one individual with SIBO.
 The symptoms are caused by the overgrowth of bacteria fermenting particular foods in to the gases.